code-and-effect/effective_datatables/README.md

 col_class: 'col-green'     # Sets the html class to use on this column's td and th
 label: 'My label'          # The label for this column
 partial: 'posts/category'  # Render this column with a partial.
 The local will be named resource
+partial_as: 'category'     # The name of the object's local variable, otherwise resource
 responsive: 10000          # Controls how columns collapse https://datatables.net/reference/option/columns.responsivePriority

 # Configure the search behavior.
 Autodetects by default.